nicolasduminil/50-shades-of-rest/README.md

 ### JAX-RS 2.0 asynchronous producers

-To use REST JAX-RS 2.0 asynchronous producers requires to interact with the `AsynResponse` inteface introduced by the version of the specs.
+To use REST JAX-RS 2.0 asynchronous producers requires to interact with the `AsynResponse` interface introduced by the version of the specs.

     public interface AsyncResponse
     {